samibtgms/samibtgms.github.io/_portfolio/portfolio-1.md

 ---
-title: "*Valuation of time compression diseconomies in the Pharma industry* - Master Thesis"
+title: "*"Valuation of time compression diseconomies in the Pharma industry"* - Master Thesis"
 excerpt: "Revealing and assessing the scale of time compression diseconomies in the US Pharma industry using time series regressions.
 Discussing its impacts on current firm valuation and M&A process."
 <p>
     <img src='/images/MT.png'>